-Tehama County Flood Control and Water Conservation District also serves as GSA for portions of two additional subbasins.
+\\ Tehama County Flood Control and Water Conservation District also serves as GSA for portions of two additional subbasins.

-Represents the highest level of priority among basins prior to 2016 revisions.
+\\\ Represents the highest level of priority among basins prior to 2016 revisions.
 DWR will issue revised priorities in 2017.

-Three GSAs have been filed in the Yolo subbasin.
+\\\\ Three GSAs have been filed in the Yolo subbasin.
 These entities may withdraw their notices if they decide to join the basin-wide GSA.

-In all cases, the key agencies had considerable experience working with one another prior to SGMA, and this history of collaboration laid the groundwork for GSA formation.
-In Yolo County, water supply agencies have a history of working together at the county scale, beginning with the formation of the Water Resources Association (WRA) of Yolo County in 1993 and continuing through the development of a countywide IRWM plan in 2007.
-The WRA, in partnership with the Yolo County Farm Bureau, has played a lead role in convening the GSA formation process and may eventually be re-formed into a JPA in order to serve as the GSA.
-TCFCWCD, whose boundaries coincide with those of Tehama County, has managed groundwater under an AB 3030 plan since 1996, guided by a Technical Advisory Committee composed of local agencies and private pumpers.
+whose boundaries coincide with those of Tehama County, has managed groundwater under an AB 3030 plan since 1996, guided by a Technical Advisory Committee composed of local agencies and private pumpers.
 The public agencies and private pumper representatives that formed the Santa Cruz Mid-County Groundwater Agency (MGA) had previously worked together through a collaborative AB 3030 plan, as well as through the Santa Cruz IRWM plan.
 In Upper Ventura, agencies and stakeholders have worked together for a number of years through the Ventura River Watershed Council, which has been operating since 2006 as part of the area's IRWM region, the Watersheds Coalition of Ventura County.